jryanhaber/react-demo-projects/README.md

 ```
 [ activeIndex, setActiveIndex ] = useState(null)
 ```
-   Which pulls useState from 'react', pulls activeIndex and setActiveIndex from useState, and assigns those functions by name to whatever functions are then downstream from the declaration.
+   Which pulls useState from 'react', declares activeIndex and setActiveIndex from useState, and assigns those functions by name, with activeIndex being simply a variable which defines a piece of state, and setActiveIndex being a means for updating it.

+   null represents the only parameter needed for useState(), which is whatever initialization value you want to start with.

    Very concise!